CodySchrank/MTT/README.md

 ## Notes
 **If a *Convert Directory* is supplied, it will be deleted everytime script is ran and will be remade**

-Does not apply the keyword *Resource* from the C# models to the Typescript models

 Follows the case and naming conventions of each language.

 Thanks to natemcmaster [this project](https://github.com/natemcmaster/msbuild-tasks) really helped me out!